Zodiac Killer: January 1974 letter

 Zodiac remained silent for nearly three years.
 The Chronicle received a letter from the Zodiac, postmarked January 29, 1974 from San Mateo County.
-It complained that columnist Count Marco needed to "feel superior to everyone" and praised The Exorcist (1973) as "the best saterical comidy [sic] that I have ever seen."
+It praised The Exorcist (1973) as "the best saterical comidy [sic] that I have ever seen."
 The letter included part of a verse from "Tit-willow Song" in The Mikado and an unusual symbol at the bottom that has remained unexplained.
 Zodiac concluded the letter with a new score, "Me = 37, SFPD = 0."

 Psychiatrist David Van Nuys theorized Zodiac stopped killing because he had multiple personality disorder.
 It may have lessened over time as it often can, which would also explain the reduced intensity of Zodiac's letters.

 Letters of suspicious authorship

 Many more unconfirmed Zodiac letters were sent to the media.
 On August 1, 1973, a letter was mailed to the Albany Times Union in New York.
 The return address was the symbol.
 The writer promised to kill again on August 10.
 A three-line code in the letter was supposed to reveal the name and location of the victim.
 FBI cryptanalysts deciphered the code as "[redacted by the FBI] Albany Medical Center.
 This is only the beginning."
 No murder matched the details in the letter, and the handwriting was not a definitive match for Zodiac's.

 The Chronicle received a letter postmarked February 14, 1974, explaining that the Symbionese Liberation Army's initials spelled out an Old Norse word meaning "kill."
 The SLA had recently kidnapped newspaper heiress Patricia Hearst.
 The handwriting was not authenticated as the Zodiac's.

 A letter to the Chronicle postmarked May 8, 1974, opined that Badlands (1973) was "murder-glorification" and asked the paper to remove its advertisements.
 Signed by "A citizen", the handwriting, tone and sarcasm were similar to Zodiac's letters.
 The Chronicle also received an anonymous letter postmarked July 8, 1974, complaining about antifeminist columnist Marco Spinelli.
 The letter was signed, "the Red Phantom (red with rage)".

+A letter arrived at the San Francisco Chronicle, postmarked May 6, 1986, with the author claiming to have killed 100+ people across California and Nevada.
+On October 27, 1987, the Vallejo Times Herald received a correspondence, with the author saying they will be "out driving around on Halloween in my death machine looking for some kiddies to run over".
+The authorship of these two letters is debated.

 In 2007, an American Greetings Christmas card was discovered in the Chronicles photo files.
 Its postmark was from 1990 in Eureka.
 The card was handed over to the Vallejo police.
 A photocopy of two United States Post Office keys on a magnet key chain was enclosed.
 The handwriting on the envelope resembled Zodiac's; however, a forensic document examiner deemed it inauthentic.
 The discovery electrified Zodiac researchers.
 It suggested the killing spree may not have been stopped by death or imprisonment and that the Zodiac might be alive.